Best Rain Gauge of 2021

 The big difference is, while the La Crosse has ten tick marks between every inch, giving you straightforward readings to the tenth of an inch, the AcuRite gives you only eight.
 That means every delineation is one-eighth of an inch.
 That's just harder math, in our opinion.
 We know that it's good for our brains to practice this relatively simple task in our heads, but that doesn't stop us from resenting it at times.
 If you don't mind it, though, this is another simple, inexpensive option.

-We appreciate the original design of the La Crosse Waterfall.
-If you set it up close to the window, you may well appreciate its unique look and its focus on displaying the rain as it falls.
-It's a simple task to mount the bracket on a flat wooden surface with a few screws.
-It's also among the easiest to read gauges while it's still hanging, otherwise, you have to be careful to hold it still and level to get an accurate reading.
+We appreciate the unique design of the La Crosse Waterfall and enjoyed the way it displayed falling rain outside our window.
+Mounting the bracket on a flat wooden surface is a simple task only requiring a few screws.
+This gauge is also among the easiest to read while it's hanging; otherwise, you'll need to be careful to hold it still and level to get an accurate reading.
 Marked every tenth of an inch, the measurements are easy to understand, and the bright red marker is easy to see.

 The numbers are dark, thin, and printed on a translucent water tank.
 They can be hard to read against some backgrounds.
 And, while it's easy to pull the tank out of the bracket to dump it, you do need to use two hands.
 Many manual gauges take just one to grab and empty them, so we noticed the difference.
 You also have to either get your hands wet to grab the floating red bar or dump it with the water and pick it up after the fact.
 On occasion, when you drop the bar back into the gauge, it suctions to the side of the tank, refusing to drop back to the bottom.
 We also don't expect this gauge to be very accurate.
 Its opening is 7.25 inches long but only 1.25 inches across.
 If the wind is blowing much at all, that is a narrow opening to hit.
 If you just want a general idea of how much it's raining, and like the look of this gauge, it will work just fine for you.